Javacream/org.javacream.training.cassandra/README.md

 Start the cassandra server using

-docker run --name cassandra_server -d cassandra
+docker run --name cassandra -p 9042:9042 cassandra:3

-Connect with cqlsh using
+Connect with running container

-docker run -it --link cassandra_server:cassandra --rm cassandra cqlsh cassandra
+docker exec -it cassandra /bin/bash

+start shell using cqlsh